 If you are a seasoned professional you will already know the score and we would welcome your help, experience and any feedback you can give us.

 However if, like us you are starting out, then give it a go.
 We will be kind, we want to encourage people new to writing.
-Several of us started out but sending in satirical stories to online papers, just to see if they could get published.
+Several of us started out by sending in satirical stories to online papers, just to see if they could get published.
 They did, it was fun so they decided to carry on.

 As for fame, fortune and what not.
 There really isn’t any.
 We’ve no income, we’re not operating on a commercial basis so paying anyone is not currently an option.
 This may change in the future, we would like to ultimately pay contributors but realistically it will not be anytime soon.